New York highway renamed after library security guard murdered on the job

 Senator David Carlucci was joined by the family of Wilson, who was killed at the Finkelstein Memorial Library on February 18 after asking Blanchard Glaudin to turn down his music.

-"We wanted to make sure that Sandra's legacy lives on, she had such an infectious smile was someone who just gave off such positivity and did such good for our community," Carlucci said.
+"We wanted to make sure that Sandra's legacy lives on," Carlucci said.
+"She had such an infectious smile, was someone who just gave off such positivity and did such good for our community."

-"She was the best security guard because she knew everyone who came into the library and she was happy to know them, so her loss is just a great one," said Laura Wolven, the library's director.

 Related: Mother speaks out after daughter killed in New York library stabbing